-Abstract: This paper communicates results from a statistical investigation into questions of relationships between sources of healthcare information, data sufficiency and final outcomes of Vietnamese patients' choice of healthcare provider.
-The study employs a dataset of 1,459 observations collected from a survey in the Hanoi region in the fourth quarter of 2015.
-Significant relationships among these factors are identified following categorical data modelling employing the baseline-category logit (BCL) method.
+Abstract: This paper communicates results from a statistical investigation into questions of relationships between sources of health-care information, data sufficiency, and final outcomes of Vietnamese patients' choice of health-care provider.
+The study employs a data set of 1459 observations collected from a survey in Hanoi in the fourth quarter of 2015.
+Significant relationships among these factors are identified following categorical data modeling employing the baseline-category logit (BCL) method.
 Among the significant results reported, sources of information, cost, and amount of time for seeking information are found to have significant influences on data sufficiency.
-The quality of information and health professionals' credibility are critical factors in helping patients choose a healthcare provider In addition, empirical probabilities for different conditions patients face are provided together with insights and policy implications.
-Final suggestions emphasise an upgrade of the knowledge base and an increase in public access to information with internet-based innovations such as smartphone apps and data storage with the participation of healthcare providers and the Ministry of Health's ICT units.
-The underutilised 115 Emergency Service could also be transformed to function as a call centre that helps coordinate and channel requests for information across a broad network of healthcare professionals for better public use.
+The quality of information and health professionals' credibility are critical factors in helping patients choose a health-care provider In addition, empirical probabilities for different conditions patients face are provided together with insights and policy implications.
+Final suggestions emphasize an upgrade of the knowledge base and an increase in public access to information of health-care providers and the Ministry of Health's ICT units.
+The underutilized 115 Emergency Service could also be transformed to function as a call center that helps coordinate and channel requests for information across a broad network of health-care professionals for better public use.

-Keywords: healthcare provider; quality of information; data sufficiency; Vietnam; consumer behaviour.
+Keywords: health-care provider. quality of information, data sufficiency, Vietnam, consumer behavior